ty-thomas/Thomas_Resume/docs/index.md

 `Expected April 2027`
 __North Carolina State University__, Raleigh, NC

-- Participates in organizations such as Corn Breeding Research and Maize Genetics Cooperation
+- Participates in organizations such as the Maize Genetics Cooperation and NCSU Plant Science Initiative
 - Actively engages in data collection and analysis for the Genomes to Fields Initiative
-- Effectively presents research orally and visually
+- Effectively conducts and presents novel genetic research
-- Takes part in the Plant Science Initiative at NCSU
-- Conducts novel research with minimal supervision
+- Plays a pivotal role in genetic data analysis and data science

-### BS in Agronomy minor in Data Science
+### BS in Agronomy, Minor in Data Science
 `April 2022`
 __Brigham Young University - Idaho__, Rexburg, ID

 - 4.0/4.0 GPA
-- Tutored both agronomic and general sciences
+- Tutored students in agronomic and general sciences
 - Agronomic course work in plant genetics and breeding, plant pathology, soil fertility, genetics and molecular biology, and precision agriculture
 - Data science course work with machine learning, statistics, python, SQL, R, object-oriented programming, data wrangling and visualization
 - Other noteworthy courses include economics, GIS, and chemistry